 Grow Heart-Leaf Milkweed for Monarch Butterflies!

 Heart-leaf milkweed is the common name for Asclepias cordifolia.
-It is one of the milkweed plants on which Monarch butterflies will use to feed their caterpillars.
-Monarchs will only use certain species in the Milkweed family on which to lay their eggs and Asclepias cordifolia is one of them.
+It is one of the milkweed plants which Monarch butterflies will use to feed their caterpillars.
+Monarchs will only use certain species in the Milkweed family on which to lay their eggs and Asclepias cordifolia is a beautiful one!

 About Asclepias Cordifolia

 Asclepias cordifolia is a perennial that will die back in the fall to return in the spring.
 It is hardy in USDA zones 7-10.
 Heart-leaf milkweed grows about 1-3 feet high and has lovely heart-shaped blue/green leaves that are tinged with purple.
-It is unique in that it is one of the more colorful milkweed species.
+It is unique as one of the more colorful milkweed species.

 The flower buds have a dark purple/burgundy look to them which open to reveal burgundy petals highlighted with a white or pink corona.
 The flowers appear from June-August and are followed by seed pods which are tear-drop shaped and also tinged with purple.

 Asclepias cordifolia is native to only a small region of the United States which includes California (mostly the northern half), Nevada and Oregon.
 It likes full sun or partial shade and is drought tolerant.
 Heart-leaf milkweed does well in medium to course soil (or rocky soil) and thus prefers soil with good drainage.

 We have searched for information about how well it does outside of its native region but have found very little.
 We would love to hear from you if you have experience growing Heart-leaf milkweed outside of CA, NV, or OR.